chavanraj9545-coder/OIBSIP/Task1_EDA_Retail_Sales/readme.md

 3. Run each cell in order from top to bottom.

 ## Author
-[Your Name] — Data Analytics Intern, Oasis Infobyte
+Pruthviraj Vikas Chavan — Data Analytics Intern, Oasis Infobyte

 ## Acknowledgment
 This project was completed as part of the Oasis Infobyte Data Analytics Internship Program (OIBSIP).